RobLoach/Civ-IV-Icons/README.md

 # Civ IV Icons for Unciv

 [Unciv](https://github.com/yairm210/Unciv) mod for using the Civ IV graphics, art, and icons.
+Works well with the [Civ IV mod](https://github.com/yairm210/Unciv-IV-mod).

 ![Screenshot of a list of buildings using the Civ IV icons](preview.png)